LemonPower21/gfinancelib/README.md

 # Financial Analysis Library

+## Created by: Francesco Vito Giotta (LemonPower21)

+This library was created by Francesco Vito Giotta to provide a set of tools for financial analysis using Python.
+It leverages the `yfinance` and `ta` libraries for retrieving stock data, calculating technical indicators, and sending email notifications.

 ## Overview
 This library provides a set of functions for financial analysis using the `yfinance` and `ta` libraries.
 It includes functionalities for retrieving stock prices, calculating financial indicators, and sending notifications.

 ## Functions